Outstanding panellists dissect ‘need to know’ topics in the digital asset space at Linqto’s Global Investor Conference

 This virtual, free event on the 21st of September connects the brightest minds and the most influential professionals in technology and investing

-Linqto created the Global Investor Conference to help identify the most progressive entrepreneurs and investors building world changing companies.”SAN FRANCISCO, CALIFORNIA, UNITED STATES, September 9, 2021 /EINPresswire.com/ -- Linqto’s Global Investor Conference (GIC) kicks off on the 21st of September; this free, virtual, quarterly conference is a one day event for accredited investors to gather, network and discuss future tech and investments.
+Linqto created the Global Investor Conference to help identify the most progressive entrepreneurs and investors building world changing companies”SAN FRANCISCO , CALIFORNIA, UNITED STATES, September 14, 2021 /EINPresswire.com/ -- Linqto’s Global Investor Conference (GIC) kicks off on the 21st of September; this free, virtual, quarterly conference is a one day event for accredited investors to gather, network and discuss future tech and investments.
 Expect a bumper day of panels as the conference virtually travels around the world connecting the brightest minds and the most influential professionals in the digital asset space.

 — Karim Nurani, Chief Strategy Officer, Linqto